-Addresses the basic communications of a working professional in business or leadership.
-The course treates purpose, style, tone, critical thinking, and grammar in focused practice through wiritng exercises and technical discourse in selected readings.
+Addresses the basic communication of a working professional in business or leadership.
+The course emphasizes purpose, style, tone, critical thinking, and grammar in focused practice.
+Uses writing exercises and technical discourse in selected readings.
 It addresses subject matter, intended audience and appropriate media.
+This course is offered periodically through the SPS Bridge Program.

-LDRS300XL
+LDRS300XL 3 units